 SeatGuru, which belongs to the TripAdvisor family, is considered the first place to go when it comes to choosing airline seats.
 Users have access to information that includes airline seat maps, flights shopping, and flight information; seat advice, user comments, and photos; and its Guru Factor comfort rating system for flight shopping.

 This website allows travelers to search by specific flight number or by airline.
-It also allows users to contact seat experts by email and provides the MilePoint forum, where travelers can interact and share information.
+It also allows users to contact seat experts by email and provides the MilePoint forum, where travelers can interact and share information on InsideFlyer Forums.

 This website, created by a company that specializes in air travel ratings and reviews, offers travelers detailed information on how to choose the best seats for their flights.
 It also offers seat reviews and seat plans, giving passengers the information they need to make the best seat selection.